 We aim to construct a portfolio diversified by property type and occupier.
-We predominantly buy properties where we can add value through active asset management and may acquire individual buildings, groups of buildings or entire science parks.
+We predominantly buy properties where we can add value through active asset management and may acquire individual buildings, groups of buildings or entire science parks (see page 31 for the types of property we consider).

-We primarily target the Golden Triangle and may consider opportunities in other emerging clusters around the UK.
+We primarily target the Golden Triangle (see page 6) and may consider opportunities in other emerging clusters around the UK.